lu25ca09/ReflectDetect/readme.md

 Analysing a java project:

-1: Place your jar to be analyzed in your preferred Directory
+1: Place the to be analyzed jar in your preferred Directory

 2: Start ReflectDetect with the path to your project as the program argument